SAP-archive/cloud-hana-helloworld/README.md

-cloud-xs-getting-started-hello
+cloud-hana-getting-started-hello
 ==============================
  #cloud-hana-native-sample

-# Importing the "Getting Started Hello" source code to a Trial SAP HANA Instance with Eclipse
+## Importing the "Getting Started Hello" source code to a Trial SAP HANA Instance with Eclipse

 This is based on the Step by Step tutorial at  "[help.hana.ondemand.com -> Creating an SAP HANA XS Application](https://help.hana.ondemand.com/help/frameset.htm?3762b229a4074fc59ac6a9ee7404f8c9.html)".